litnet/SORA/README.md

 # SORA
 **SO**ftware **R**outer **A**ccelerator using OpenFlow capable switch hardware

-PROOF OF CONCEPT - Runs on hp2920 OpenFlow capable switch.
+PROOF OF CONCEPT - Proven to work on hp 2920 and Dell s3048-on OpenFlow capable switches.

 ***Please read the WIKI for more information***

 Copyright (C) 2016-2017 Norbertas Kremeris, [*LITNET*](https://www.litnet.lt/en/)